stories-with-dice/quartz_obsidian/content/Blog/Cthulhu Eternal (and Delta Green) - Motivation Rules v2.md

 ## Motivation Examples

-- Value: Be a good example to colleagues
+- (Value) Be a good example to colleagues
-- Goal: Amass a small fortune
+- (Goal) Amass a small fortune
-- Passion: Appreciate art
+- (Passion) Appreciate art
-- Value: Society can only be changed with radical action
+- (Value) Society can only be changed with radical action
-- Goal: Prove your worth to your superior
+- (Goal) Prove your worth to your superior
-- Fear: Being left alone
+- (Fear) Being left alone
-- Passion: Obscure bronze age history
+- (Passion) Obscure bronze age history
-- Value: Always see the positive
+- (Value) Always see the positive
-- Passion: Find a fitting romantic partner
+- (Passion) Find a fitting romantic partner
-- Goal: Discover what really happened that strange night
+- (Goal) Discover what really happened that strange night
-- Value: Justice is best taken in one's own hands
+- (Value) Justice is best taken in one's own hands
-- Passion: The latest technology and gadgets
+- (Passion) The latest technology and gadgets

+---

+Images from Unsplash.